-Preheat the oven to 325 degrees F. Blend and pulse the sugar and 1/2 cup almonds in a food processor until the mixture resembles coarse sand.
-(If there are a couple small chunks of nuts, that's fine.)
-Add the butter, vanilla and almond extracts and the salt, and pulse until creamy.
+Preheat oven to 325 degrees F. Blend and pulse the 1/2 cup nuts in a food processor with the sugar until mixture resembles coarse sand.
+(If there are a couple small chunks of nuts that is fine.)
+Add the butter, vanilla and almond extracts, and the salt, and pulse until creamy.
 Add the flour and continue to pulse to make a soft dough.

-Turn the dough out into a 9-inch fluted tart pan with removable bottom and spread it evenly with an offset spatula.
+Turn the dough out into a 9-inch tart pan and spread it out evenly with an off-set spatula.
 Dip the spatula in a little warm water to help smooth and even the surface of the shortbread.
 Cover and freeze until firm, about 20 minutes.

-Put the tart pan on a baking sheet and pierce the dough all over with a fork.
+Put the tart pan on a baking sheet and dock (prick) the dough all over with a fork.
 Generously sprinkle the top of the shortbread with sugar.
-Toss the whole almonds in the egg white.
-Evenly arrange and press the nuts into the dough around the edge of the pan.
+Toss the remaining whole almonds in the egg white; evenly arrange and press the nuts into the dough around the edge of the pan.
 Bake until golden brown and set, about 1 hour and 10 minutes.